APSL/simple-crypt/README.md

 ## Latest News

+Release 5.0 replaced `pycrypto` with `pycryptodome`, a drop-in replacement that is actively maintained. `pycryptodome` only supports Python 3.4 and above, so support for Python 2.7 was dropped in this release.
+Release 5.0 is backward compatible with output from release 2.0 - 4.1.7.

 Release 4.1 obscures the output of the random number generator.
 This should not be necessary, but guards against a possible attack if the random number generator is compromised in some way.
 Functionality and interoperability are